 Well, now she’s bouncing around my villa all day, hunting my toes and chewing up my things.

-Little did I know she’d soon be reinforcing some of the best copywriting tips available, about human and animal nature that I’ve used to sell products online (and you can too).
+Little did I know she’d soon be reinforcing some of the best copywriting techniques available (like market sophistication, scarcity, urgency, exclusivity, market research and insights, and many more) about human and animal nature that I’ve used to sell products online (and you can too).

 A lot of these copywriting lessons I already knew and have literally used before in my clients’ businesses!
 But they’ve kept popping into my head as I fed her milk and tuna.